my Why

 my Passion

-I am passionate about creativity and philosophy.
-Art and design help me connect with my inner self.
-I am particularly drawn to art that is embedded with philosophy.
-I am also drawn to all branches of design — from architecture and interiors to products, graphics, and systems.
-I believe good design should integrate form and function to evoke a sense of harmony and oneness.
-I like to travel for immersive experiences and reflection, from retreats to spaces that invite self-inquiry.
+Creativity, art and design help me connect with my inner self, and I am particularly drawn to art that is embedded with thought.
+I am interested in all branches of design — from architecture and interiors to products, graphics, and systems.
+I believe good design integrates form and function to evoke a sense of harmony and oneness.
+I enjoy travelling for immersive experiences and reflection, from retreats to spaces that invite self-inquiry.
+I also like curating and hosting immersive learning experiences.

 my Values

 I believe in the practice of Pancha Maha Yajna.
 As a Dharmic Liberal, I believe in the primacy of duty while upholding individual freedom and progress.
 Rooted in Adi Shankaracharya’s Advaita, I am devoted to the universal consciousness that unites all beings.
 I also believe that once our financial needs are met, we must dedicate ourselves to a larger cause by giving back and serving our community, society, country, and the world.
+For me, this is the path of seeking through giving.

 my Cause